jssridhar/github-search/Readme.md

 * [ ] The search input does the searching as you type (See google search as an example)
 * [ ] There is animated transition between pages
 * [x] The application supports theming and can easily be switched between themes

+### Folders
+* `api` - All API requests
+* `components` - React components with self contained styling
+* `pages` - Pages/Views corresponding to routes.
+Routes are auto mapped to pages based on folder structure
+* `public` - Static assets (images etc)
+* `reducers` - Root reducer (Any non slice reducers should be created here)
+* `slices` - Module level reducers.
+Lesser boilerplate based on redux toolkit.
+* `store` - Redux store creator
+* `theme` - Theme folder with styling variables.

+The application has two pages
+* index - Search page with an input box to search for github users by login name.
+Results are shown below
+* user/[username] - User view with parsed json payload, followers, following and repositories